renanqts/pinger/README.md

 ### Installation:

-Install Raspbian (Or other OS as you wish) in Raspbian and than:
+Install Raspbian (or other OS as you wish) in Raspbian and than:

 	apt-get install mariadb-server python-dev python-pip python-mysqldb